You are here

 Board of Directors

 Dr. Cochran received her undergraduate degree from Centre College in Danville, Kentucky, and completed her medical training at the University of Louisville School of Medicine.
 She received postgraduate medical education at Vanderbilt University Medical Center in Nashville, TN, where she completed a residency in Psychiatry.
 During this residency she was Chief Resident.
 Additionally, she completed the Management Program for Physicians and Senior Healthcare Administrators at Vanderbilt University's Owen School of Management.
 A diplomat of the American Board of Psychiatry and Neurology, Dr. Cochran is a member of the Tennessee Psychiatric Association, Tennessee Medical Association, Nashville Academy of Medicine, the Clinical TMS Society and Tennessee Women in Medicine.
 Since her residency years, she has been a member of the American Psychiatric Association, and in early 2011, she was inducted as a Fellow in this organization.
 Dr. Cochran has been on the Clinical Faculty in the Department of Psychiatry at Vanderbilt University Medical Center since 1996 and has lectured to undergraduate, graduate, and postgraduate students as well as private practitioners.
 For over 20 years, she has been active on numerous advisory boards professionally and personally.
 Before retiring from inpatient psychiatric care and establishing her outpatient private practice, she was the medical director for many psychiatric units and programs in the Middle Tennessee area.
 Dr Cochran currently works in a private practice in Nashville.
 She has experience treating a variety of psychiatric conditions, using therapy, counseling, medicines, neuro-modulation, and integrative care options.
-Dr. Cochran and her staff have trained extensively in the use of repetitive Transcranial Magnetic Stimulation (rTMS) including training at Harvard, Duke and specific industry training.
+Dr. Cochran and her staff have trained extensively in the use of repetitive Transcranial Magnetic Stimulation (rTMS) including training at Harvard (Berenson Allen), Duke and other training.
 Dr Cochran has spoken nationally on the use of rTMS in a clinical setting in both industry and continuing education venues.
-Dr. Cochran has been a integral part of the Clinical TMS Society for the last 3 years as the Annual meeting co-chair, a board member, and now as the Vice President of the Society.
+Dr. Cochran has been a integral part of the Clinical TMS Society.